 - The queue is first in-first out.
-The driver who has been waiting within the staging area in driver mode the longest gets the next request.
-Your physical location within the staging area does not affect your spot in the queue, but if you exit the staging area or log out of driver mode, you will lose your spot.
+The driver who has been waiting within the Assignment Area in driver mode the longest gets the next request.
+Your physical location within the Assignment Area does not affect your spot in the queue, but if you exit the Assignment Area or log out of driver mode, you will lose your spot.

 - A limited number of drivers are allowed in the queue at a time.
-Follow the instructions in the app — if they direct you to leave, you must exit the staging area.
+Follow the instructions in the app — if they direct you to leave, you must exit the Assignment Area.
 Learn how to view your position in the queue here.

 - If the staging lot is full, you must leave the lot.
-You may wait for requests in a different location within the staging area.
+You may wait for requests in a different location within the Assignment Area.
 You will not lose your place in line.

 - Passenger cancellations don't affect your place in line.
-If your passenger cancels on you, head back to the staging area.
+If your passenger cancels on you, head back to the Assignment Area.
 As long as you're back within 5 minutes, you'll be placed at the front of the queue.